gec/reef/http-bridge/jQuery/service-client/README.markdown

 #### describeResultType()

 All api request promises define the convenience function describeResultType() that makes api calls somewhat reflective.
-The describe call asks the server to describe the data so the describeResultType return value is another promise we need a done() handler to get the payload data.
+The describe call asks the server to describe the data so the describeResultType return value is another promise needing a done() handler to get the payload data.
 The payload data is the protobuf "self-descriptor" format serialized to JSON.

 In most cases it is easier to read the original proto definition files (since they are designed to be human readable).
 Those files are embedded in the javadocs in the *.protodoc packages.
 This interface is primarily for making "smart"